 Telecom Review: Mavenir was recently recognized for Virtualized RAN (vRAN) - How will vEPC (Virtual Evolved Packet Core) and vRAN change network dynamics for operators?

-Koshi: Together, Virtualized RAN (vEPC) and vEPC provide unparalleled flexibility for operators to deploy network intelligence more effectively.
-First step to enabling new business models is Control and User Plane Separation (CUPS) allowing the different functions to scale independently.
+Koshi: Together, Virtualized RAN (vRAN) and vEPC provide unparalleled flexibility for operators to deploy network intelligence more effectively.
+The first step to enabling new business models is Control and User Plane Separation (CUPS) allowing the different functions to scale independently.
 This gives operators more flexible deployment options and better tools for coping with increasing volume and dynamic variations of network traffic.
 The second step is vEPC functionality at different network nodes, cell edge, hubs, local and regional data centers, ensuring service excellence and customer experience for a variety of applications and Operator offerings.

 Telecom Review: Mavenir offers a wide range of revenue generation solutions.
 How important is it for telcos to generate new revenue streams especially that emerging technologies have changed the ICT scene?